 Take in the hoopoes, spring flowers and butterflies

 Dinner by a ruined castle & overnight in Butrint

 Day 8 – Departure - Tirana or Corfu

-ALTERNATIVELY, we could take you to the ferry terminal near Butrint and help you organise some days on Corfu before flying home.
+ALTERNATIVELY, we could take you to the ferry terminal near Butrint, at Sarande, and help you organise some days on Corfu before flying home.
 It's only half an hour away and an incredible island.